 “We should have gone,” Demelza wept.
 “It’s no distance, with the new roads.
 We could have gone so easily.
 There was never any danger going that way.
 Now we can only go to her funeral.”

 Ross sat down heavily on the chair beside her, brushing his hand over his eyes.
 Verity – sweet little Verity.
 His dear cousin.
 Verity, who had helped him through those drear early months when he had returned from America all those years ago to a life in ruins.
 Who had helped Demelza find her feet as the wife of one of the landowning minor gentry of the county.

-Verity, whose own romance had been conducted right here in this parlour – a romance which had later dealt a painful blow to his own marriage and almost destroyed his relationship with his cousin Francis.
+Verity, whose own love-affair had been conducted right here in this parlour – a love-affair which had later almost destroyed his own marriage and his relationship with his cousin Francis.